asaidimu/vite-autoload/README.md

 3.  **HMR Not Triggering Correctly**:
     -   **Virtual Module Imports**: Ensure that your application's entry points or other modules actually `import` the virtual modules (e.g., `import { views } from 'virtual:views';`).
 The plugin's HMR mechanism relies on Vite's module graph to track importers.
     -   **`logLevel` Debugging**: Set `logLevel: 'debug'` in your `PluginOptions.settings` to get detailed console output about file changes, module invalidations, and HMR events.
 This can help you diagnose why HMR might not be triggering as expected.
+    -   **Consistent Hashing**: The `getDataHash` function in `src/plugin/utils.ts` uses `JSON.stringify`.
+While generally sufficient, for complex data structures, inconsistent key order in stringification might lead to false positives for changes.
+If you experience unexpected HMR, consider a stable stringify library for `getDataHash` if your data structures are highly dynamic.
 4.  **Metadata Extraction Errors**:
     -   **Schema Mismatch**: If your `extract` function is failing or returning unexpected results, carefully review the `schema` (Zod type) you are providing.
 It must accurately match the structure of the metadata object you are attempting to extract from your source files.
     -   **Syntax Errors**: Ensure the source files from which you are extracting metadata have valid TypeScript/JavaScript syntax.
 Parsing errors in the source file can prevent metadata extraction.
     -   **Static Analysis Limitations**: The `extract` utility performs static analysis of your code.
 It can successfully extract values from literal expressions (strings, numbers, booleans, arrays, objects) and identifiers that resolve to such literals or imported modules.
-It cannot evaluate complex runtime logic or dynamic computations within the metadata object.
+It *cannot* evaluate complex runtime logic, function calls, or dynamic computations within the metadata object.

 ### Changelog

 For a detailed history of changes, new features, and bug fixes, please refer to the [CHANGELOG.md](https://github.com/asaidimu/vite-autoload/blob/main/CHANGELOG.md) file.
+Note the significant breaking changes introduced in versions `3.0.0` and `4.0.0` related to plugin configuration structure.

 ### License